Life with Braces Before and After Overbite

-To make sure children never suffer from overbite, make a dentist appointment as soon as possible.
+To make sure children never suffer from an overbite, make a dentist appointment as soon as possible.
 Schedule the initial dentist appointment for your children before they turn seven years of age.
 As for adults, it is best that you pay your dentist a visit every six months to a year.
 Ultimately, this practice will help you significantly reduce or eliminate overbite symptoms altogether.

 Additional Overbite Treatments

 Not a fan of any of the aforementioned overbite treatments?
 Well, here is a list of solutions and treatments adults can further use while dealing with an overbite.
 Some of the remaining overbite treatments for adults and seniors include:

-- Wearing a retainer – adult retainers or aligner are custom-made and fit each patient’s teeth perfectly.
+- Wearing a retainer – adult retainers or aligners are custom-made and fit each patient’s teeth perfectly.
 Unlike braces, aligners are almost invisible so you can only wear them at home and work.
 Still, for the best effects, you need to wear your retainer for 22 hours a day.
-They are temporary solution that prevents teeth wear, which is why you need to schedule an orthodontist appointment to help with your overbite symptoms.
+They are a temporary solution that prevents teeth wear, which is why you need to schedule an orthodontist appointment to help with your overbite symptoms.

 - Jaw expanders – Orthodontists apply jaw expanders directly into the oral cavity.
 These are in charge of stretching the jaw and mouth itself.
 Specifically, jaw expanders have to widen the upper jaw.
-In such manner, they allow the teeth to come into their respective place by making space.
+In such a manner, they allow the teeth to come into their respective place by making space.

 - The Herbst appliance – this orthopedic device makes sure the jaw stays in its place.
 At the same time, it keeps the jaw from protruding forwards or creating an overlap.
 The device also helps straighten the teeth.
 With that, it successfully reduces overbite symptoms.

-- Headgear – another orthopedic tool which helps adults and seniors treat overbite effectively.
+- Headgear – another orthopedic tool that helps adults and seniors treat overbite effectively.
 The appliance helps the teeth straighten, much like wearing braces, but minus the effort and cost.